EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Related Work

 \subsection{KV Cache Eviction}

 Based on the observation \citep{liu2023scissorhands} that a small subset of important tokens consistently receives subsequent attention, KV cache eviction methods \citep{zhang2023h2o} significantly reduce cache occupancy in long-context scenarios.
 SnapKV \citep{li2024snapkv} evaluates token importance by using the last block of the input as an observation window.
 LAQ \citep{wang2025lookahead} achieves importance assessment aligned with the generation phase by rapidly generating a pseudo-response as the observation window.
 Judge-Q \citep{liu2025judge} further trains a set of soft tokens to serve as an observation window, achieving more precise importance assessment.
-Since eviction method operates at the granularity of individual tokens, these methods can be integrated with the proposed EchoKV.
+Since eviction methods operate at the granularity of individual tokens, they are orthogonal to EchoKV and can be combined with our method.